euu2021/docs/scripting/extract_about_Objects.md

 1. First, indentify some of the objects around you: your chair, your phone, a car.

 2. Now, notice how each object has it's own set of characteristics.
-The car has a color, a brand, and a plate.
+The car has, for example, a color, a brand, and a plate.

-3. Also, notice that we can interect with each object in different ways: we can accelerate the car, or maybe wash it.
+3. Also, notice that we can interect with each object in different ways: we can accelerate the car, change the tires, or maybe wash it.

 4. On the other hand, if you look at a FreePlane mindmap, you will see, for example, nodes, edges, icons.
 Those are objects inside FreePlane.